Lots of digital marketers say there’s too much competition for ecommerce SEO these days.

 So you’re selling something and getting the word out about your business at the same time.
 What’s not to love about that?

 There you have it.
-Follow the nine steps listed above and you’ll push your ecommerce SEO to the limit.
+Follow the steps listed above and you’ll push your SEO for ecommerce website optimization to the limit.

 Remember, though: always be on the lookout for new ways to gain exposure.
 Although these steps are a great starting point, you’ll have to build on them later on.